OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

-A full description of the attack is included in the [blog article by oversecured](https://blog.oversecured.com/Interception-of-Android-implicit-intents "Current attacks on implicit intents")
+A full description of the attack is included in the [following blog article](https://blog.oversecured.com/Interception-of-Android-implicit-intents "Current attacks on implicit intents")

 ### Dynamic Analysis